blazec/bix6ix/README.md

 # bix6ix
-Map directions for Bike Share Toronto users. https://bix6ix.github.io/
+Map directions for Bike Share Toronto users.
+Find the map here: https://bix6ix.github.io/.
+This map only works with Toronto addresses.